Bûche de Noel (Yule Log)

 I shelved the idea of making a Bûche de Noel again.
 Instead, I decided to keep those special memories of way back when front and center.

 Until last week.
-All I can say I was in a bûche de Noel kind of mood.
+All I can say is I was in a bûche de Noel kind of mood.
 Oddly enough, this one came together just like it was nobody’s business.

 Looking back, I think I wasn’t paying attention to a few critical points when making this, in the past.
 Baking can sometimes be unforgiving and there are few greater examples than when putting one of these together.